XingyuVivi/Tableau-Visualization-NewYork-Flight-Delays/README.md

 ### Delays by manufacturers:

 The following bar plot displays flight delay percentages categorized by manufacturers.
 A dashed line in the middle marks a 25% average delay across all manufacturers.
 The bar plot is organized in descending order, making it easy for users to identify manufacturers with the highest delay percentages.
-The color of the bars further distinguishes manufacturers whose delay percentages exceed or fall below the
+The color of the bars further distinguishes manufacturers whose delay percentages exceed or fall below the average level.

 <img width="992" alt="Screen Shot 2024-01-09 at 10 29 45 PM" src="https://github.com/XingyuVivi/Tableau-Visualization-NewYork-Flight-Delays/assets/113918034/6839e7d6-0fb9-4ded-ab1b-4beef048a186">